Academic Catalog

 Dual Enrollment: High school students in the 9th, 10th, 11th, or 12th grade, who are at least 14 years of age, may attend upon approval of a high school counselor and parent or guardian of the student.
 Courses attempted and units earned will be recorded on a college permanent record.
 High school students are not eligible to receive Title IV Federal Financial Aid, and if classified as a non-resident of California, will be responsible to pay non-resident tuition.
 For more information on Dual Enrollment, visit www.cuyamaca.edu/admissions/high-school-students.php.

-As vital components of the Student Success and Support Program, Placement, Orientation, and New Student Advising are expected of all new students.
+As vital components of the Student Success and Support Program, completing the Enrollment Checklist is expected of all new students.

 The Counseling Department and Placement Center will utilize various means of evaluation to place students into the appropriate Math, English, and English as a Second Language (ESL) level.
-Students should take the Math and English placement questionnaire on Self-Service, then meet with a counselor for proper Math and English placement guidance.
+Students should take the Cuyamaca Placement Questionnaire and Abbreviated Educational Plan on Self-Service, then meet with a counselor for proper Math and English placement guidance.
 Students may obtain clearance from the Math and English placement if they have:

 The Counseling Department and Placement Center are located in G-200 in the Student Services Building.
 For questions regarding Math and English placement, visit the "Placement" page of the Cuyamaca website at www.cuyamaca.edu/placement.
 Accommodations are available to students with disabilities who plan on taking the Math and English placement.

 Orientation and New Student Advising sessions provide important information to students about the programs and services available at the college as well as strategies for student success.
-New Student Advising sessions offer an opportunity for the new student to develop an Educational Plan, an important tool to assist students attain goals efficiently.
-New students must complete the Placement, Orientation, and New Student Advising Program for timely registration.
+New Student Advising sessions offer an opportunity for the new student to develop an Educational Plan, an important tool to assist students in attaining goals efficiently.
+New students must complete the Cuyamaca Placement Questionnaire and Abbreviated Educational Plan for timely registration.

-New, returning, or transfer students may be exempt from the process of Placement, Orientation, and New Student Advising.
+New, returning, or transfer students may be exempt from the Enrollment Checklist process.
 For a list of exemptions, see Student Success and Support Program.

 Enrollment Priorities